Third 'Night at the Museum' film marks Robin Williams' final appearance

 "He set a really high bar," said Stiller of Williams, paying tribute to the actor's kindness and generosity of spirit.
 In the course of making three films together, he said he never got over being a Williams fan, a sentiment echoed by director Shawn Levy.

-And when Stiller's character and Williams as Roosevelt bid farewell to each other towards the film's end, it strikes a poignant note.
+And when Stiller's character and Williams as Roosevelt bid farewell to each other toward the film's end, it strikes a poignant note.

 "This character (Roosevelt) has always stood firmly at the soul of this franchise," said Levy, who helmed all three films.